 Only four years after the Regents Canal was opened a bill was presented to Parliament to authorise the construction of a link to the River Lee Navigation.
 The River Lea, which rises in the Chiltern Hills and flows into the Thames at Bow Creek, always formed something of an obstacle to travellers and carriers.
-A crossing point may have existed long before the first century AD but archaeologists have revealed the definite existence of a Roman settlement on the road between London and Colchester.
+A crossing point may have existed long before the first century AD but archaeologists have revealed the definite existence of a Roman settlement on the road between London (Londinium) and Colchester (Camulodonum).

 From the start the Hertford Union was not a consistent commercial success but eventually much of the south bank, and, to a lesser extent, parts of the north bank, were lined with all kinds of industrial enterprises.
 These were well served by the waterway.
 A huge amount of timber, sometimes brought thousands of miles across the oceans, eventually ended up in the saw mills and veneer works along the canal, which was often called Duckett’s Cut or simply the Cut (a name which I will now mostly use).